Percona-Lab/percona-version-service/tools/operator-tool/README.md

         Specify an older source file.
 The operator-tool will exclude any versions that are older than those listed in this file
   -include-arch-images
-        Include images with "-multi", "-arm64", "-aarch64" suffixes in the output file -operator string
+        Include images with "-multi", "-arm64", "-aarch64" suffixes in the output file -only-latest
+        Add only latest images to the specified "-file" -operator string
         Operator name.
 Available values: [psmdb pxc ps pg] -patch string